jdrubin91/GeneLab-Microarray/README.md

 ```

 <H2 id="Running">Running GeneLab-Microarray</H2>
 Gene-Lab microarray has two modes: process and visualization.
+There are 3 possible flags to give GeneLab-Microarray (--process,--batch, and --visualize).
+In all cases, an output directory must be specified as the last argument (no flags) - this is a positional argument.

 <H3 id="ProcessMode">Process Mode</H3>
-The default for this package is processing mode which requires as input a path to a GLDS directory.
-GeneLab-Microarray will copy raw files from your specified directory into your output directory (specified with the -o/--output flag - Note: the output option is required).
+Processing mode requires as input a path to a GLDS directory.
+GeneLab-Microarray will copy raw files from your specified directory into your output directory, rename them according to standard specifications, and perform QC and normalization.
+<br></br>
 Example:
 ```
-GeneLab-Microarray --output /opt/jdrubin/batch_out/ /opt/genelab-genomespace-dev_mount_point/GLDS-4/
+GeneLab-Microarray --process /opt/genelab-genomespace-dev_mount_point/GLDS-4/ /opt/jdrubin/batch_out/
 ```

 <H4 id="BatchSubmode">Batch Submode</H4>
 Within the processing mode, there is a submode called batch (specified with -b/--batch).
-Similar to process mode, an output directory must be specified.
-However, instead of specifying a directory, batch mode takes as input a path to a batch file (see <A href=#BatchFile>batch file format</A> for guidelines on batch files.
-There are also example batch files within the batch/ directory).
+This submode will batch process all GLDS directories specified within a batch.txt file (see <A href=#BatchFile>batch file format</A>).
+If specified, input into process a batch.txt file instead of a GLDS directory.
+There are example batch files within the batch/ directory.
+<br></br>
 Example:
 ```
-GeneLab-Microarray --output /opt/jdrubin/batch_out/ --batch /opt/jdrubin/GeneLab-Microarray/batch/batch.txt
+GeneLab-Microarray --batch --process /opt/jdrubin/GeneLab-Microarray/batch/batch.txt /opt/jdrubin/batch_out/
 ```

 <H3 id="VisualizationMode">Visualization Mode</H3>
 The visualization mode for GeneLab-Microarray is specified with the -v/--visualize flag and takes as input a comma separated list of factor values followed by an adjusted p-value cutoff (for plotting purposes).
 The visualization mode will output an html file with interactive graphs and a png file with identical graphs that can be used for publication.
-Similar to other modes, an output must be specified.
-As input, the visualization mode takes a path to a GLDS folder that has already been processed by GeneLab-Microarray.
+Similar to other modes, an output directory must be specified as a positional argument at the end (in this case this is also the input directory).
+Visualize mode assumes the input data has been processed using GeneLab-Microarray (looks for specific filenames within specific directories).
+<br></br>
 Example:
 ```
-GeneLab-Microarray --output /opt/jdrubin/batch_out/ --visualize flight,ground,0.1 /opt/jdrubin/batch_out/GLDS-4/
+GeneLab-Microarray --visualize flight,ground,0.1 /opt/jdrubin/batch_out/GLDS-4/
 ```

 The visualization mode can also do comparisons with multiple factor values which are specified with underscore delimiters.
+<br></br>
 Example:
 ```
-GeneLab-Microarray --output /opt/jdrubin/batch_out/ --visualize flight_geneKO,flight_noKO,0.1 /opt/jdrubin/batch_out/GLDS-4/
+GeneLab-Microarray --visualize flight_geneKO,flight_noKO,0.1 /opt/jdrubin/batch_out/GLDS-4/
 ```

 <H2 id="Directory">Directory Structure</H2>